Dr. Marschall Runge — portrait

 Public-facing work

-Writes and speaks for general readers on the same biology that drives the lab.
+Writes and speaks for non-specialist readers about the same biology the lab works on.
 Forthcoming: The Longevity Switch Substack and a Michigan MOOC on epigenetics and aging through the University of Michigan Center for Academic Innovation.

 Where I Speak, Write, and Advise